 Course Schedule and Readings:

-The exact schedule of course readings will be found on “Assignments” page of the Canvas website for this course once classes begin.
+The exact schedule of course readings will be found on “Assignments” page of the Canvas website for this course.

 “Primary Readings” This section on the Assignments page will identify films to be viewed (primarily on YouTube) before the indicated class meetings.
 In addition a selection of translated texts will be listed for some weeks of class.
 These texts will be made available by e-mail directly to students during the quarter.
 If you think you cannot receive texts by e-mail attachment, please talk to the instructor individually as soon as possible, in order to make suitable arrangements so that you can get access to the texts as quickly as possible.
 These same Readings should also be available through Canvas.

-”Recommended Readings” are for the most part available in the Odegaard Undergraduate Library, either on reserve or on-line.
-Some of these readings may be posted on Canvas.
+”Recommended Readings” are for the most part available in the Odegaard Undergraduate Library, either on reserve or in the stacks. “

 Supplementary” and other listed background readings will mostly be found in the Suzzallo/Allen library, either in the Reference area or the stacks.
 You should see the instructor if you have any difficulty obtaining one of these recommended or optional readings.